-A financial option is a financial contract, also defined as a derivative which draws its value on a set of underlying variables, such as the volatility of the stock on which the option has been written.
-It comprises two parties, the option writer, and the option buyer.
-This contract offers the right of the option holder to purchase an underlying asset at an agreed price.
-That right is valid for a specified period.
-There are two main types of options: American and European.
+A financial option is a contract, defined as a derivative drawing its value on a set of underlying variables (perhaps the volatility of the stock underlying the option).
+It comprises two parties (option writer and option buyer).
+This contract offers the right of the option holder to purchase the underlying asset at an agreed price.

 - Who Was The First Option Trader?